 I am a huge fan of mixing garlands to create a more lush and expensive look.
 This is Holiday Swag using chicken wire is no different.
 I was able to mix a Dollar Store garland with an old evergreen wreath I took apart, along with a few other items to create a stunning look.

-How do I make a garland with chicken wire?
+How do I make a chicken wire Christmas garland?

-Using wire cutters, create the shape of garland you are wanting.
+To make a simple chicken wire Christmas garland, start by using wire cutters to create the shape of garland you are wanting.
 Since this was being installed at the top of our wall and above my DIY Block Art, I cut out a long skinny figure 8 type shape from my chicken wire roll.

 Once you shape has been cut out, weave your inexpensive (Dollar Store) garland around the perimeter of your chicken wire.
 This covers the edges of your rough wire edges.